MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 Unified labeling scanner and client version 2.10.x

-**Released** 03/18/2021
+**Released** 03/15/2021

-## Improved accuracy for sensitive information types

-This version of the unified labeling client provides increased accuracy for automatic labeling.

-For more information, see <SCC>.

-## Audit log updates
+### Audit log updates

 This version of the unified labeling client and scanner supports the following improvements for AIP audit logs:

+- **The unified labeling client now logs user activity to the local Windows event log**.
+For more information, see [Usage logging for the Azure Information Protection unified labeling client](clientv2-admin-guide-files-and-logging.md#usage-logging-for-the-azure-information-protection-unified-labeling-client).

-### Support for audit logs from the AIP unified labeling viewer
+- **Support for audit logs for access events from the AIP viewer**.
 Azure Information Protection audit logs for access events now include events from the AIP viewer.
-CHECK W ODED

-### Support for audit logs for GCC-High environments
-THIS MAY NOT GO OUT
+### Fixes and improvements

-This version of the unified labeling client provides support for audit logs in GCC-High environments.
+The following fixes were delivered in version 2.10.x of the Azure Information Protection unified labeling client and scanner:

-For more information, see the [Azure Information Protection Premium Government Service description](/enterprise-mobility-security/solutions/ems-aip-premium-govt-service-description#aip-apps-configuration-unified-labeling-only) and [Azure Information Protection audit log reference (public preview)](../audit-logs.md).

-### Audit logs include Outlook pop-up events

-All events related to Outlook pop-up messages, such as warnings for missing labels, are now sent to AIP audit logs.
-The following details are recorded in the audit logs:

-- A new audit log event for the pop-up message displayed and any option selected by the user
-- Any free text justification provided by the user in the popup.

-Audit log events now go to the windows event log.
-Check with Moriah and Elina .
+- Added support for removing a protected label when the [File API engine](../../mip/develop/concept-profile-engine-file-engine-cpp.md) isn't loaded in Outlook. <!-- when might this occur? when should the regular user be concerned about it? -->

+- Fixed issues for mandatory labeling functionality when opening protected PowerPoint files with [Track and Revoke](track-and-revoke-admin.md) enabled. <!-- and async?>

+- Fixed issues for opening protected files with inactive labels with the File Explorer and the [AIP Viewer app](clientv2-view-use-files.md).

+- The [PowerPointRemoveAllShapesByShapeName](clientv2-admin-guide-customizations.md#remove-all-shapes-of-a-specific-shape-name) advanced setting no longer requires that you also define the [ExternalContentMarkingToRemove](clientv2-admin-guide-customizations.md#how-to-configure-externalcontentmarkingtoremove) setting.
+Now you can define PowerPointRemoveAllShapesByShapeName on its own.

+- Fixed an issue where an empty option would appear on [customized Outlook popup messages](clientv2-admin-guide-customizations.md#customize-outlook-popup-messages) when only two options for the user to select were configured for the popup message.

 ## Version 2.9.116